 I responded, “It definitely hurts.
 When Riyon died, it was just like that… That isn’t what I wanted to ask though.”
 I hesitated, “Pandora and I shared a vision together.
 I’ve had visions like that before.
 They always seem to involve her.
 I noticed that after this vision, you had a look of epiphany.
 Did you realize something?”

 She looked pleased, “Your eyes are as keen as ever.
-I have some thoughts, but I don’t really understand what is happening.
+I have some thoughts, but I don’t really understand what’s happening.
 The look you both had reminded me a lot of a syzygy between human and Aeon.
 Have you made such a connection with Pandora?”

-How was this possible?
-I answered, “No. We have never connected with an implant.
+Impossible.
+I answered, “No. We’ve never connected with an implant.
 We have no syzygy.”

-Confused, she said, “Hm… perplexing.
-This is very interesting.
+She said, “Hm… perplexing.
+Very interesting.
 Sadly, I don’t have answers for this.
-Have you tried asking her about this?”
+Have you tried asking her?”

 I replied, “Sort of.
 She can’t really give me much in the way of answers though.
-She worries it will somehow disrupt my destiny.
+She worries it’ll somehow corrupt my destiny.
 I don’t understand that part either.
 She’s so cautious.
-With Gadi, it makes sense at least, because he’s got the map of fated encounters which I probably shouldn’t see.”
+With Gadi, it makes sense at least, because he’s got the map of fated encounters which I probably shouldn’t mess with.”

 Nervously, I asked, “Is it alright if I stay here a little longer?
 I can’t sleep and I think I’m still freaked out about earlier.
 Being alone hurts.”